Version Control For Management

 Common Mistakes to Avoid in Version Control

-1. Neglecting Documentation: Failing to write clear commit messages can lead to confusion and inefficiency.
+1. Skipping Documentation: Failing to document changes can lead to confusion and inefficiency.

-2. Overcomplicating Branching: Creating too many branches without a clear strategy can make merging and conflict resolution challenging.
+2. Overcomplicating Branching: Creating too many branches can make the workflow unnecessarily complex.

 3. Ignoring Security: Not setting proper access controls can expose sensitive data to unauthorized users.